14 Amazing Places You Must See on a North Island Road Trip

 Located in Matamata, Hobbiton is easily reached from Hamilton, Tauranga or Rotorua.
 You could even visit on a day tour from Auckland.
 Spend a few hours immersing yourself in another world.

-By joining in on a tour, you will get to walk the world famous streets of “The Shire”, admiring the amazing detail.
+By joining in on a tour, you will get to walk the world-famous streets of “The Shire”, admiring the amazing detail.
 It really is a little Hobbiton Movie Set that has been built here amongst the rolling hills.
 Learn interesting facts about how the movies were made and have your own photo inside a Hobbit house.
 The tour concludes with a drink at the Green Dragon pub.

 Before (or after) your tour, visit The Shire’s Rest, the onsite cafe, and have a “Second Breakfast” or “Elevensies”.
 Stock up on all your Hobbit souvenirs from the gift shop to remember your visit.